galvinguy2002/JOJO-BOT/README.md

 # Discord-Bot-for-Discord-Bots
-A discord bot to recommend other discord bots according to your needs.
+A discord bot to recommend other discord bots according to your needs
 # ABOUT
 A Discord bot for other bots!
 Insane right??